deer-hunt/ipsurv/docs/ipsurv-cmd/command_examples.md

 # Command examples

-This is introduction of IpSurv's several command examples.
+This is introduction of ipsurv's several command examples.
 You can understand some usage and features.
 In detail usage, Please read [Command Arguments reference](command_arguments.md).

 ## Basic usage